Articles

 A Plausible Link Between Time-on-Task Effect and Sequential Task Effect

-literature on mental fatigue is vast.
-Two main protocols are used to study it.
+The literature on mental fatigue is very extensive.
+Two main protocols are commonly used to study it.

 To cite this article: Mangin, T., Audiffren, M., Lorcery, A., Mirabelli, F., Benraiss, A., & André, N. (2022).
 A plausible link between the time-on-task effect and the sequential task effect.
 Frontiers in psychology , 13 , 998393.